6. Run the host app#

 Create a BlinkTwice RPC method#

-Here’s one possible solution to the RPC creation exercise in 6.
-Run the host app.
+Here’s one possible solution to the RPC creation exercise in Communicate with a simulated device.

 Declare a BlinkTwice() protobuf method and BlinkTwiceRequest protobuf message.